-Existing Web technologies for multimedia annotation and sharing [4, 5], content creation [6], mass question answering [7, 8] or social networking [9] provide exciting new opportunities to create innovative services.
+Existing Web technologies for multimedia annotation and sharing (Flickr,1 Youtube2), content creation (Wikipedia3), mass question answering (Yahoo!,4 Lycos5) or social networking (Facebook6) provide exciting new opportunities to create innovative services.
 However, such approaches have reached a number of important limits in their evolution:

-- 1. Inability to "understand" and, more specifically, the inability to manipulate the content automatically, leading to failure in making information available for further processing, and therefore failing to exploit the emergence of trends at the social and mass level, and the emergence of knowledge about a situation. - 2.
+- 1. Inability to "understand" and, more specifically, inability to manipulate the content automatically, leading to failure in making information available for further processing, and therefore, failing to exploit the emergence of trends at the social and mass level, and the emergence of knowledge about a situation. - 2.
 Limited access of such technology to mobile users and to organisations.